SQL Server

 • Query logs and execution history

 To run the metadata and query log extraction scripts, you'll need a SQL Server login with specific permissions.
 It is a security best practice to create a dedicated, low-privilege user for this purpose.
+Permissions for this user are listed in Permissions Needed below.

 Use the following T-SQL script to create a new login and grant it the necessary permissions.

--- 1. Create a new SQL Server Login
+-- 1. Create a new SQL Server Login (server-wide — run this once only)

 -- This command should be run in the 'master' database